A High-Performance Training-Free Pipeline for Robust Random Telegraph Signal Characterization via Adaptive Wavelet-Based Denoising and Bayesian Digitization Methods: Discussion

 \section{Discussion}

 Building on these benchmarking results, we now turn to a closer examination of the underlying mechanisms that drive the desirable performance of our proposed pipeline under challenging RTS conditions.
 First, the DTCWT denoiser exhibits the features of shift invariance, directional selectivity in the wavelet domain (i.e., distinguishing signal components by orientation in frequency rather than by time or amplitude), and strong noise suppression while preserving RTS step transitions.
 Unlike previous implementation requiring manual parameter tuning \cite{jackie.thesis}, our version includes an automatic parameter selection mechanism based on raw signal statistics, making it adaptive to diverse background noise regimes.
 For KDE, we employ a prominence-based peak filtering step that suppresses spurious peaks caused by noise, thereby improving the $N_{\text{trap}}$ estimation.
 This refinement is not the primary focus of our cross-method comparisons, since KDE is used consistently across all baselines, but it contributes to more reliable trap identification when it combines with the DTCWT denoiser.
-Second, the Bayesian digitizer replaces traditional heuristic-based digitization methods (e.g., thresholding or proximity rules) with a probabilistic model that estimates the most likely level transitions, particularly when signal levels overlap or traps are occluded.
-Unlike heuristic rules, the Bayesian framework incorporates prior knowledge about the system, which constrains inference toward physically plausible transitions even in ambiguous regions.
-Moreover, the probabilistic nature of the approach does not force a hard decision at every point but instead evaluates the full posterior distribution over possible states.
-This yields a principled measure of uncertainty, reduces susceptibility to noise, and naturally extends to multi-trap scenarios where interactions between levels complicate deterministic digitization.
+Second, the Bayesian digitizer replaces traditional heuristic-based digitization methods (e.g., thresholding or proximity rules) with a probabilistic latent-level model over KDE peaks.
+For each time step, we compute the full posterior distribution under a Gaussian emission model and then report the digitized label via maximum a posteriori (MAP) decoding.
+Along with temporal prior smoothing, this yields a principled measure of uncertainty, reduces susceptibility to noise, and naturally extends to multi-trap scenarios where interactions between levels complicate deterministic digitization.
 This allows for more reliable digitization and scales well in multi-trap settings.
 The resulting binary or multi-level sequences enable the best possible quantification of physical RTS parameters, $\bar{\tau}_{\text{high}}$, $\bar{\tau}_{\text{low}}$ and $\Delta_{\text{RTS}}$.